ivynguyen2303/home-inspection-mvp/replit.md

 # Overview

-This is a fully functional home inspector marketplace web application called "InspectNow" that connects users with licensed home inspectors.
+This is a fully functional home inspector marketplace web application called "Lumina" that connects users with licensed home inspectors.
 The application features dual functionality: a client-facing directory for finding inspectors and an inspector-facing dashboard for managing requests.
 The system includes complete authentication with user roles (client/inspector), protected routes, and a live system where inspector signups immediately appear in the client directory.
 Users can create accounts, inspectors can manage profiles, and the platform facilitates real connections between clients and inspectors.

 # User Preferences